Aquanty/rtd-hgs/docs/source/index.rst

   kg\ :math:`^{-1}` K\ :math:`^{-1}`
 | Density of the solids :math:`\rho_s` & 2650.0 & kg m\ :math:`^{-3}`

-Included here are parameters for modifying the porous medium so that it acts as a double-porosity medium for simulating transport, as described in Section :ref:`sec:double_porosity_transport`  and also for isotopic fractionation, as described in
+| Included here are parameters for modifying the porous medium so that
+  it acts as a double-porosity medium for simulating transport, as described in Section :ref:
+| and also for isotopic fractionation, as described in Section :ref:
-Section :ref:`sec:isotopic_fractionation` .
+| .

-The following instructions can be applied to porous media, as discussed in Section :ref:`sec:modify_material` , to modify the default transport parameters.
-For each instruction we will indicate its scope (i.e. ``.grok`` ``.mprops``).
+| The following instructions can be applied to porous media, as
+  discussed in Section :ref:
+| , to modify the default transport parameters.
+For each instruction we
+  will indicate its scope (i.e. ``.grok`` ``.mprops``).
 Recall that if an instruction is used in the *prefix*\ ``.grok`` file, it will affect the current set of chosen zones, while in a properties (e.g. ``.mprops``) file, it will only affect the named material of which it is a part.

 --------------